sustainers for stringed musical instruments

 COMPATIBILITY WITH PIEZO-ELECTRIC PICKUPS You can operate the Sustainiac if you select your piezo as the guitar output.
 Piezo pickups, on the other hand, don't provide a good input signal for the sustainer.
 Piezos and digital modelled pickups, etc. produce phase shift in the signal which alters the performance of electromagnetic sustainers.
 So, you must add a conventional MAGNETIC PICKUP INPUT as a bridge pickup for the guitar, to provide a suitable input signal for the sustainer.
 But, you can use piezos while the Sustainiac is on, and they don't interfere with each other.
 Same thing for guitars having hexaphonic pickups such as the Roland GK-2a for synths etc. See the next topic for details on this.

-COMPATIBILITY WITH GK-2, GK-3 and other SYNTH PICKUPS Guitars having these special, hexaphonic magnetic pickups located next to the bridge provide a specialized low-output signal for driving hexaphonic synth systems and also the Roland "VG" systems.
+COMPATIBILITY WITH GK-2, GK-3 and other SYNTH PICKUPS So, you must add a conventional MAGNETIC PICKUP INPUT as a bridge pickup for the guitar, to provide a suitable input signal for the sustainer.
+Then it will work OK.
+Guitars having these special, hexaphonic magnetic pickups located next to the bridge provide a specialized low-output signal for driving hexaphonic synth systems and also the Roland "VG" systems.
 The outputs of the synth/VG systems generally do not have a suitable phase response for electromagnetic type sustainers such as the Stealth PRO.
-As for piezo pickups, you must add a conventional MAGNETIC PICKUP INPUT as a bridge pickup for the guitar, to provide a suitable input signal for the sustainer.
-You can use piezos while the Sustainiac is on, and they don't interfere with each other.

 Stealth PRO for bass guitar: We have a special version of the Stealth PRO circuit board that allows strong sustain down to the very lowest notes.
 No extra charge.
 Just specify on the Order Form that you want it for bass guitar.